Comprehensive Vet Assistant Program

 - Animal first aid and CPR

-- How to clean and prepare exam and surgical rooms
+- How to clean and prepare exam and surgical rooms in a veterinary hospital

-- How to assist in surgery
+- How to assist in surgery under a veterinary surgeon

-- Pharmaceutical information
+- Veterinary-specific pharmacy information

 - Animal nursing care